CigdemOzturk/CigdemOzturk/README.md

-# Hi there I'm Cigdem 👋
+# Hi there I'm Çiğdem 👋

 ## 👀 Where to find me